paritytech/polkadot/roadmap/implementers-guide/src/node/utility/candidate-validation.md

 resolved.
 We will retry up to 5 times.

-If the actual **execution** of the artifact fails, we will retry once if it was an ambiguous error after a 1 second delay, to allow any potential transient conditions to clear.
+If the actual **execution** of the artifact fails, we will retry once if it was an ambiguous error after a brief delay, to allow any potential transient conditions to clear.

 #### Preparation timeouts